Dai Le: Journalism career

 Le began her career in 1990 as a cadet journalist at the Liverpool City Champion newspaper, and later helped establish the Fairfield City Champion newspaper with both being part of the Fairfax Community Media Network (now Australian Community Media).

 In 1996, Le was one of 15 Australians awarded with the Vincent Fairfax Ethics and Leadership Fellowship Program.
 The 1996–1997 program allowed Le to travel across Australia and within the Asia/Pacific region to meet and engage with different levels of government, leaders and community groups.

 Le also worked for the Australian Broadcasting Corporation between 1994 and 2008 in a number of roles across TV and radio for programs such as Four Corners, Foreign Correspondent, Lateline, AM, PM, The World Today, and as a producer of Saturday Extra with Geraldine Doogue.

 Political career

+Attempts to enter state politics

 Le entered the political scene in 2008 as the Liberal Party candidate for the New South Wales state electoral district of Cabramatta in the 2008 by-election following the resignation of sitting MP and former NSW Health Minister Reba Meagher.
 During this campaign, Le achieved a 20.18-point swing against Labor but was unsuccessful in winning the seat.

 At the 2011 NSW state election, Le stood again as the Liberal Party candidate for Cabramatta achieving a further 5-point swing to the Liberal Party turning the once safe Labor seat into a marginal seat.
 Le again was unsuccessful, losing the seat by 1,768 votes after preferences, reducing the overall margin for the seat to 2 points.

+Le was a close friend to Liberal Legislative Council member Charlie Lynn.
+Following Lynn's announcement in early 2014 that he would retire from politics and would not contest 2015 state election, Le was considered "a strong contender" for Lynn's replacement and had the support from Lynn himself.
+The state premier and party leader Mike Baird was also "very keen" to have Le join the state parliament.
+However, Le did not nominate, with media reports stating that she and another woman were "persuaded" not to run by powerbroker and state minister Jai Rowell, who convinced her "she did not have the local support to win".
+It was also reported that Rowell would "support her in the later 'at large' preselection for a spot not so high on the ticket", which do not have direct responsibility for geographical areas.
+In the end, Lou Amato was selected as Lynn's replacement with Rowell's backing.

+Following this, in October 2014, Le nominated in the general pre-selection to be in the Liberal Party's Legislative Council ticket for the 2015 election.
+However, she was again unsuccessful in the pre-selection.